-Metastatic brain tumors are a common condition frequently seen in clinical practice and usually treated by conventional anti-tumor drugs surgical treatment or previously.
-However. due to the difficulty chemotherapeutics in passing through the blood -brain-barriers into the central nervous system, they are less prominent in efficacy, but with the higher possibility to induce the adverse reactions (7).
-Moreover, the surgical treatment also has a variety of limitations, and the requirement for stringent the surgical indications are restricting the application scope in clinical practice (8).
+Metastatic brain tumors are a common condition frequently seen in clinical practice and usually treated by conventional anti-tumor drugs surgical treatment previously. or However, due to the difficulty chemotherapeutics in passing through the blood -brain-barriers into the central nervous system, they are less prominent in efficacy, but with the higher possibility to induce the adverse reactions (7).
+Moreover, the surgical treatment also has a variety of limitations, and the stringent requirement for the surgical indications are restricting the application scope in clinical practice (8).